SimLi1333/vidra/docs/docs/topics/desicions/0018-rename-to-vidraResource.md

 ## Decision Outcome

-**Chosen option: Move manifest download to InfrahubSync, refactor CRD, and rename resource.**
-This approach cleanly separates concerns, simplifies the CRD, aligns with GitOps principles, and sets the foundation for supporting additional external systems.
+**Chosen option: Move manifest download to InfrahubSync, refactor CRD, and rename resource**, because it provides a cleaner separation of concerns, simplifies the CRD, and aligns with Kubernetes best practices by storing the desired state in the `spec`.
+This approach also allows for future extensibility by enabling the creation of additional sync controllers for other external systems.

 ### Consequences

 * Good, because it improves maintainability, clarity, and separation of concerns, and allows for future extensibility.
 * Good, because it aligns with Kubernetes best practices by storing the desired state in the `spec` and removing unnecessary duplication.
 * Good, because it enables the creation of additional sync controllers for other external systems in the future, increasing extensibility.
-* Bad, because it requires changes to the CRD, controller logic and tests, includes renaming a CRD in the Operator SDK, which is not intended by the SDK.
+* Bad, because it requires changes to the CRD, controller logic and tests, includes renaming a CRD in the Operator SDK, which is not intended by the Operator SDK.